higuri/drawbetween.js/README.md

 # drawbetween.js
-A node module to draw images and shapes on the specified line segment.
+A JavaScript library for drawing images and shapes on the specified line segment.

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]